Cisco-Kosha/webex-api-spec/README.md

 Primarily known for its video conferencing capabilities, the Webex platform also includes a powerful messaging application.

-The Kosha Webex Messaging connector enables you to perform REST API operations to create, update, and delete messages, rooms, and teams.
-Using the Webex Messaging API, your Kosha workflow or custom application can directly access the Webex platform to:
+The Kosha Webex Messaging connector enables you to perform REST API operations from the Webex Messaging API in your Kosha workflow or custom application.
+Using the Kosha Webex Messaging connector, you can directly access the Webex platform to:

 * Create a Webex space and invite people
 * Search for people in your company